SASG-DA: Sparse-Aware Semantic-Guided Diffusion Augmentation For Myoelectric Gesture Recognition: Related works

 Minority sample generation targets low-density regions of the data distribution, since diffusion model samplers inherently favor high-density regions of the data manifold~\cite{sehwag2022generating}.
-Existing approaches typically address this limitation through gradient-based guidance, leveraging metrics such as the Hardness Score~\cite{sehwag2022generating} or Minority Score~\cite{ye2024don, um2024self, um2025minority} to generate minority samples.
+Existing approaches typically address this limitation through gradient-based guidance, leveraging metrics such as the Hardness Score~\cite{sehwag2022generating} or Minority Score~\cite{um2024self} to generate minority samples.
 However, such gradient-guided methods often rely on additional external components and incur substantial computational overhead~\cite{um2024self}.

 Distinct from prior works that focus solely on diverse or minority sample generation, our approach simultaneously emphasizes the faithfulness and diversity of generated data, which is crucial for effective data augmentation.
 Furthermore, our approach incorporates the Sparse-Aware Semantic Sampling (SASS) mechanism that explicitly expands the original data distribution to enhance augmentation utility, rather than focusing solely on rare samples in the target scenario.
-The latter approaches may generate data that deviates from the true distribution, which limits their usefulness for generalizable augmentation.
-Moreover, our SASS mechanism is designed to be computationally efficient.
+The latter approaches may generate data that deviates from the true distribution, which may limit their utility for augmentation.
+Moreover, our SASS mechanism introduces minor cost while requiring no additional components or gradient guidance.